jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 8. Why do you allow financial claims, knowing the mother holds the assets??

 **Explain why Sean Kallery removed?
 Didn't even care ?**
 **How to justify DA conduct ?
 Were you asleep?**
 **Is everything defense counsel asks for is granted?**
 You ignored so many warnings;  you failed to communicate any of this to victim.

+NOTES: for phone call Benjamin Gutman (appeals)
+-	must verify, exmaine.
+-	Anytime you do not risk something will slide by.
+Def takes advantage that nobody checks.
+-	See Parole  Officer memos from case I.
+-	Not relevant to appeals, but must know what you are dealing with... divorce/custody cases:  behavior, judge's rulings, tenacious filings; conduct during probation
+  Appears to enjoy legal process and knows some of process; unaffraid

 ## 2023-07-20  "NULLITY"
 x-Lawyer (retired) Jim ?? (prop 114 - gun control), met at Downtown Club, says:
     *	use affidavid (just what I told him)
     *	she's prison, probation violation etc.
     *	Nullity is NOT an appeal; it means it never should have happened in first place.
     *	Even though I was previously rejected under Civil Procedure, fraud, he said to submit it again.

 ## 2023-08-09 Municipal Court and Legal Dept  (unaware ALZ admitted)
 Muni court seemed to have no info that ALZ admitted probation violation.
 Nor did Legal Dept.   But Legal Dept took information, date of probation revocation, case # and assured me that (1) DUI will still be prosecuted "we have to" (2) will alert prosectutor (still  Nicole) but (3) it is up to prosecutor to decide what to do; to get records; etc.

 -   Use Salem Municipal Court:	503-588-6146 (main #)
 -   For Legal Dept & records, same: 503-588-6003 (legal dept)

 ## ALZ APPEAL

 <!--{{{-->
 -  BEGIN 7/12/2023 - 'inmate mail'
 -  Between 7/12/2023 and 9OCT2023 (today) appears
 -  Atty:  Court appointed Nora Coon
 -  cases consolidated (do not understand various abbrev) w/15CR58947-A181840
 -  ?
 Trial court file (pub & conf) uploaded to shared drive - No exhibits
+-  **NO access to APPEALS from court house computer.** (says staff)
+-  In criminal case 18CR..
+I can see several docs uploaded 2 OCT 2023 but can not open (some marked confidential and others marked public).
+DO NOT HaVE Permission
+-  Apparently bet July and Now, court transcriber was preparing documents, including audio when available for all hearings, cases ....
+No sign of ALZ handwritting; appears to be one by lawyer Nora Coon.

 }}}

-re: 18CR66984 - A 18141,  Oregon v Zimmerman, Amy L (#325701, 14080975)
+## re: 18CR66984 - A 18141,  Oregon v Zimmerman, Amy L (#325701, 14080975)

+vim: ts=2 sw=0 expandtab nolinebreak